Christianity in the Ottoman Empire: Religious architecture

 The Ottoman Empire regulated how its cities would be built (quality assurances) and how the architecture (structural integrity, social needs, etc.) would be shaped.

 Prior to the Tanzimat (a period of reformation beginning in 1839), special restrictions were imposed concerning the construction, renovation, size and the bells in Orthodox churches.
 For example, an Orthodox church's bell tower had to be slightly shorter than the minaret of the largest mosque in the same city.
 Hagia Photini in İzmir was a notable exception, as its bell tower was the tallest landmark of the city by far.
-They also must not exceed in grandeur or elegance.
+They also needed not exceed mosques in grandeur or elegance.
 Only some churches were allowed to be built, but this was considered suspect, and some churches even fell into disrepair.